 Young people are taking the reins of family businesses and moving them forward their way.

 Quebec is known for the sheer numbers of new business start-ups that spring up all across its regions.
 Today, with its aging population and a scarcity of labour, owners are having a tough time finding people interested in taking their businesses over.
-This presents an opportunity for the next generation of entrepreneurs who want to take up the torch, since by 2020 close to 38,000 owners will be retiring.
+This presents an opportunity for the next generation of entrepreneurs who want to take up the torch.
 And this holds especially true in areas where SMEs make up the heart of the local economy.

 Fortunately, there are plenty of entrepreneurial young people who are interested in leaving their mark by taking over the family business.
 What's more, plenty of them have the courage to buck the current exodus towards the big cities and go home to take over the family business.
 Of course, there's no lack of challenges to making that happen!
 While the majority of today's young adults look to settle down, buy a house and start a family, those who want to take the plunge in the family business need to also secure the financial resources to carry out their plans, which becomes the biggest stumbling block in close to 90% of cases.
 That was the situation with Martin L. of Warwick, who decided to take over the family sugar bush with his brother and who succeeded in doing it his way while getting it ready for the future.

 “ In my case, I was able to buy shares of the business.
 In a lot of cases, however, people have to sell and it becomes extremely difficult for young people to buy farms.
 In our area, it's a handful of large players who end up buying the smaller businesses. ”

 Nonetheless, the call to entrepreneurship for young Quebecers remains strong.
 Close to 20% of 18-34 year olds would like to become business people like Martin and more than half of them end up going for it and taking steps towards realizing their dreams.
 Getting well-informed and prepared for that kind of adventure is important and more often than not a factor for success.